system-zero/system-zero/data/docs/la.md

   # uninitialized, untill the first time that will be initialized with a value
   # other than `null`.

-  # You may assign multiply variables, as long they are separated by a comma:
+  # You may assign multiply variables, as long they are separated with a comma:
   var xxx,
       yyy,
       ccc;